Recent Masters of the Lodge

 Dr James Campbell is an architectural historian lecturing at the University of Cambridge.
-He was born and brought up in Harrogate, North Yorkshire, and studied architecture at Cambridge.
+He was born in Harrogate, North Yorkshire, and studied architecture at Cambridge.
 After practising in the UK, USA and Hong Kong, James returned to Cambridge to read for a PhD in architectural history, becoming a University Lecturer in 2005.
-His PhD examined the development of the building trade in the 17th century.
+His dissertation examined the development of the building trade in the 17th century.
 He has published four books on various aspects of architectural history which have been translated into eleven languages.
 James comes from a family of freemasons, his grandfather having been District Grand Master in Madras.
-He is a member of the Middlesex Lodge No. 143 (I.1991; WM 2002); Archibald Campbell Lodge No.4998 in Madras (J.2003); Isaac Newton University Lodge No.859 (J.2006, WM, 2010-11); Old Union No.46 (J.2008, WM 2016-17); Metropolitan Grand Stewards’ Lodge No.9812 (J.2008, JW 2014) and Grand Stewards Lodge (J.2016).
-He was appointed a Metropolitan Grand Steward (2008), Assistant Grand Superintendent of Works (2009 & 2010), President of the Board of Grand Stewards (2016) and Junior Grand Deacon (2017).
-He is a Past DepGDC in Rose Croix and a member of the Mark, Ark Mariners, Secret Monitor and the Royal Arch.
-James was the Prestonian Lecturer in 2011, examining the vexed question of whether Christopher Wren was a ‘freemason’.
+He is a member of the Middlesex Lodge No. 143; Archibald Campbell Lodge No.4998, Madras; Isaac Newton University Lodge No.859; Old Union No.46; Metropolitan Grand Stewards’ Lodge No.9812; and the Grand Stewards Lodge.
+He was President of the Board of Grand Stewards (2016) and appointed Junior Grand Deacon (2017).
+A member of numerous side orders, James was the Prestonian Lecturer in 2011, examining the question of ‘Was Christopher Wren a Freemason’.